gaarason/database-all/README.md

 ***
 - It makes connecting to the database and adding, deleting, modifying and querying the database very simple, whether you want to use native SQL, query builder, or Eloquent ORM.
-- Eloquent ORM provides a beautiful and simple ActiveRecord for working with databases Implementation, each data table corresponds to an entity (Entity) corresponding to the data structure of the table, and a model (Model) for interaction.
-Through the model class, you can query, insert, update, delete and other operations on the data table. , and reflect the results into the java object instantiated by the entity.
+- Eloquent ORM provides a beautiful and simple ActiveRecord for working with databases Implementation, each relationResultData table corresponds to an entity (Entity) corresponding to the relationResultData structure of the table, and a model (Model) for interaction.
+Through the model class, you can query, insert, update, delete and other operations on the relationResultData table. , and reflect the results into the java object instantiated by the entity.
 - For relationships, Eloquent ORM provides expressive declaration methods and concise usage methods.
 It focuses on internal query and memory optimization, and still has a good experience in complex relationships.
 - Support fully customizable query constructors, SQL syntax, type conversion, and association relationships
-- Supports native Java8, Java11, Java17 , Java21 applications, supports SpringBoot 2x and 3x, and is compatible with other common ORM frameworks and common data sources (DataSource), and all databases supported by JDBC.
+- Supports native Java8, Java11, Java17 , Java21 applications, supports SpringBoot 2x and 3x, and is compatible with other common ORM frameworks and common relationResultData sources (DataSource), and all databases supported by JDBC.

 ## 目录